Plan your safari

 Ellerman House

-A relais of just 13 rooms above the Atlantic with South Africa's finest private art collection and a legendary wine gallery.
+Thirteen rooms above the Atlantic with South Africa’s finest private art collection — Cape Town as a connoisseur’s home.

 The Silo